etelford/camptime/readme.md

 If you're adding time for the current day, you don't need to enter a date.
 However, you can override this with a 4th "argument", like so:

 	12345|1.5|Added to-do sorting|2015-09-01

+After each entry, you'll be able to enter another entry.
+To quit the application, type `CTRL-c`.